Amos47/2400/Chapter5/Ch05_Basics.md

 Just think about it.
 Exactly what kind of return on that time would be worth it?
 How will you get back the value of more than two full years of your life by age 36?
 It's mind-boggling.
 All the more since it is the platforms that are being enriched in tangible assets (real dollars) from your participation.
 We are left to imagine and *artificially create* (call it rationalise) the value we derive from our participation.

+Returning to the Wikipedia article quoted above, here are some final thoughts on social media.

+>"Observers have noted a range of positive and negative impacts from social media use.
+Social media can help to improve individuals' sense of connectedness with real and/or online communities and social media can be an effective communications (or marketing) tool for corporations, entrepreneurs, nonprofit organizations, including advocacy groups and political parties and governments.
+At the same time, concerns have been raised about possible links between heavy social media use and depression and even the issues of cyberbullying, online harassment and "trolling".
+According to Nielsen, Internet users continue to spend more time with social media sites than any other type of site.
+At the same time, the total time spent on social media in the U.S. across PC and mobile devices increased by 99 percent to 121 billion minutes in July 2012 compared to 66 billion minutes in July 2011."

+Imagine what the numbers are today.

+<a class="underlined-link" href="https://en.wikipedia.org/wiki/Social_media#Positive_effects" target="_blank">Interested in the positive effects of SM?</a>

+<a class="underlined-link" href="https://en.wikipedia.org/wiki/Social_media#Negative_effects" target="_blank">Interested in the negative effects of SM?</a>

 You can see the complete life table that I used to derive these figures for males, Ontario, 2009-2011 [here](http://www.statcan.gc.ca/pub/84-537-x/2013005/tbl/tbl7a-eng.htm).
 Same for females [here](http://www.statcan.gc.ca/pub/84-537-x/2013005/tbl/tbl7b-eng.htm).

 Make sure to do the Nuclear reactor backup thing.